How to Make Friends at University

 Freshers’ week

 Freshers’ Week is the perfect opportunity to begin putting down your roots at Queen’s.
-Take a dander around the ground floor of the Queen’s Students’ Union on 17-19th September and get chatting to students that are promoting over 200 clubs and societies at the annual Freshers’ Fair.
+Take a dander around the ground floor of the Queen’s Students’ Union at the beginning of the academic year and get chatting to students that are promoting over 200 clubs and societies at the annual Freshers’ Fair.

 Whether you want to become part of a competitive team by joining one of our many sports clubs, or chat with new friends over wine and cheese, there are plenty of opportunities to expand your social circle.